A Practitioner’s Guide to Medicare Billing and Claims Submission

 What Do You Need to Bill and Submit Claims through CMS?

-There are four things you’ll need when submitting a claim through CMS.
+There are five things you’ll need when submitting a claim through CMS:

 - CPT Codes for each program you’re managing for the patient